heyobi/EasyGnss/README.md

 5. Select RINEX and Sp3 files: In the GUI, choose the RINEX and Sp3 files from your local storage.

-6. Click the "Calculate Position of Reciver" button: After selecting the required files, click the "Calculate" button to initiate the receiver coordinates calculation.
+6. After selecting the required files, click the "Calculate Position of Reciver" button to initiate the receiver coordinates calculation.

 7. View the results: Once the calculation is complete, you will see the position of the receiver at different times based on the GPS data.